mario-pz/blog/content/posts/2023-04-15-productive-student.md

 it may not be that unique topic, but it has proven to help on myself and the people i gave it to.

 # some things before we start
-* avoid overwhelming yourself by trying to do everything at once. embrace gradual change for sustainable progress.
+* avoid overwhelming yourself by trying everything at once. embrace gradual change for sustainable progress.

-* refrain from micromanaging, as it is an inefficient use of time and can negatively impact relationships and productivity
+* refrain from micromanaging, as it is an inefficient use of time

-* distance yourself from individuals who discourage your progress or bring negativity to your journey.
+* distance yourself from individuals who discourage your progress

-* focus not only on your own development but also on supporting and inspiring others in their pursuit of wisdom and virtue.
+* focus not only in yourself but support and inspire others to pursuit wisdom and virtue

 ![pepe friend](https://i.pinimg.com/originals/c1/34/ed/c134ed78b89826720efc6005abce405a.jpg)